Skip to main content

 Tip: There’s also a nine-hole, par-3 course that is fun for older kids.

-Find it: 10402 Willows Road N.E., Redmond
+Location: 10402 Willows Rd.
+N.E., Redmond

 Husky Deli, West Seattle

 Stepping into this popular ice cream spot is like walking into an old-time general store, with its wood paneling and little-bit-of-everything inventory.
 The owners have been serving scoops since the 1930s, and it continues to be a family-run neighborhood gathering spot.
 Sit at the counter and enjoy a made-to-order deli sandwich — a great value for the size.
-Ice cream flavors range from the traditional to the unusual (coffee-Oreo?!).
+Ice cream flavors range from the traditional to the unusual (coffee Oreo?!).
 You’ll also find a fun selection of candy and European products.

 Tip: Pack your patience if you go on a sunny weekend; you may find a crowd.

-Find it: 4721 California Ave.
+Location: 4721 California Ave.
 S.W., Seattle

 More ice cream: Who needs more ice cream?
 Duh, everyone.
 Check out our guide to tasty ice cream shops around town, including Husky Deli.